-- "Unbundling" or down-sizing contracts, to facilitate participation by smaller businesses - Providing longer bid lead times - 1.15 The focus groups conducted by the consultant confirm that M/WBEs continue to face barriers to participation in the Board procurement process for goods and services.
-Specifically, the findings from the focus groups demonstrate that those barriers continue to exist include: - Difficulty obtaining public sector prime contracts; - Difficulty obtaining bonding and insurance; - Difficulty securing subcontracting opportunities in the public sector; - Difficulty obtaining contracts in the private sector; and - Difficulty working with vendors who use M/WBE information for purposes of securing a bid or putting together a proposal submission and who do not ultimately utilize the services of the M/WBEs - 1.16 The impacts for the CPS Program consultant interviewed 101 individuals about their experiences and solicited suggestions for change.
+- 1.5 The focus groups conducted by Ms. Holt the consultant confirm that M/WBEs continue to face barriers to participation in the CPS procurement process for goods and services.
+Specifically, the findings from the focus groups demonstrate that those barriers continue exist include: - Difficulty obtaining public sector prime contracts - Difficulty obtaining bonding and insurance - Difficulty securing subcontracting opportunities in the public sector - Difficulty obtaining contracts in the private sector - Difficulty working with vendors who use M/WBE information for purposes of securing a bid or putting together a proposal submission and who do not ultimately utilize the services of the M/WBEs - The impacts for the CPS Program consultant interviewed 101 individuals about their experiences and solicited suggestions for change.
 A review of the interviews occurred on several dates in December 2021.
-The focus group information and the related reports from expert consultants further demonstrates that the following race- and gender-neutral measures help the narrow tailoring aspect of a race-conscious preferential procurement program and must be used to overcome those barriers and assist in the growth and development of financially stable M/WBEs: - Improving the timeliness of payments - Creating a small and local business target market program - Implementing contract specific subcontracting goals - "Unbundling" or downsizing contracts to facilitate participation by smaller businesses, such as M/WBEs - Providing longer bid lead times - 1.17 The disparity ratio is based on weighted availability.
-The courts have held that disparity results must be analyzed to determine whether the results are "significant".
+A review of the April 2006 focus group information and the related reports from expert Colette Holt further demonstrates that the following race- and gender-neutral measures help the narrow tailoring aspect of a race-conscious preferential procurement program and should be used to overcome those barriers and assist in the growth and development of financially stable M/WBEs: - Improving the timeliness of payments - Creating a small and local business target market program - Implementing contract specific subcontracting goals - "Unbundling" or downsizing contracts to facilitate participation by smaller businesses, such as M/WBEs - Providing longer bid lead times - 1.7 The disparity ratio is based on weighted availability.
+The courts have held that disparity results must be analyzed to determine whether the results are "significant."
 There are two distinct methods to measure a result's significance.
 First, a "large" or "substantively significant" disparity is commonly defined by courts as utilization that is equal to or less than 80% of the availability measure.
-A substantively significant disparity supports the inference that the result may be caused by the disparate impacts of discrimination.
-Second, statistically significant disparity means that an outcome is unlikely to have occurred as the result of random chance alone.
-The greater the statistical significance, the smaller the probability that it resulted from random chance alone.
-A more in-depth discussion of statistical significance is provided in Chapter IV and Appendix C of the Disparity Report. - 1.158 Based upon a thorough review of the results of the Board's 1991 Remedial Plan; the evidence presented and findings made at the BAGC trial; the information presented to the City Council and its consequent decision to revise the City of Chicago's ordinance; other recent judicial decisions regarding the constitutional standards for affirmative action programs; information presented during the April 2006 CPS focus groups and compiled in a report by Collette Holt; and a report entitled, "Availability and Utilization of Minority- and Women-Owned Businesses in the Procurement Activities of the Chicago Public Schools," prepared by Dr. David G. Blanchflower, Professor of Economics Dartmouth College, the Board adopted in July 2006 under Board Report 06-0726-PO9 a Business Diversity Program for Construction Projects (the "Program") which was later amended by the Board in May 2007 under Board Report 07-0523-PO1.
+A substantively significant disparity supports the inference that the result may be caused by the disparate impacts of discrimination.1 Second, statistically significant disparity means that an outcome is unlikely to have occurred as the result of random chance alone.
+The greater the statistical significance, the smaller the probability that it resulted from random chance alone.2 A more in-depth discussion of statistical significance is provided in Chapter IV and Appendix C of the Disparity Report. - 1.7-8 Based upon a thorough review of information presented during the April and October 2006 CPS focus groups and the written reports submitted by expert Colette Holt, the Board adopted in February 2007 under Board Report 07-0228-PO1 a Remedial Program for Minority And Women Owned Business Enterprise Participation in Goods and Services Contracts (the "Program") which built upon the 1991 Plan.
+The Program authorized for a period beginning March 1, 2007 until December 31, 2012 and was later extended until June 30, 2013 under Board Report 12-1219-RS2. - 1.8-9 Based upon a thorough review of the foregoing information (supra, at sections 1.1 1.7); other recent judicial decisions regarding the constitutional standards for affirmative action programs; recent national and localized demographic evidence; recent labor and employment statistics; including national and local statistics, generally, as well as those specific to the goods and services industries; and the May 17, 2013 report entitled "Availability and Utilization of Minority and Women-Owned Businesses in Goods and Services for the Chicago Public Schools" prepared